Basic Eligibility and Student Employment Policies

 - The most popular student job openings are usually filled first.
-To have the best choice of available positions and work hours, students should begin their campus job search early, beginning around August 1.
-Do not wait until you arrive on campus to begin your job search!
+Students should begin their campus job search early, beginning around August 1 and not wait until they arrive on campus to start their job search.

-Note: The I-9 and W-4 Forms are required for new employees only; you do not have to reapply each year.
-The I-9 documents must be accompanied with original documents.
-Photocopies will not longer be accepted.
-If you have a previous Deposit Agreement on file, it remains valid, unless you want to change how your pay is applied.
+Note: The I-9 and W-4 Forms are required for new employees only and must be accompanied by original documents.
+Photocopies will not be accepted.
+If you have a previous Deposit Agreement on file, it remains valid unless you want to change how your pay is applied.

 Resident Advisor Positions

-- Students must complete certain documents to work on-campus at Saint Mary's College.
-The complete list of required forms can be found here.
+Students must complete certain documents to work on-campus at Saint Mary's College.
+The complete list of required forms can be found on the student portal by logging in here.

-- Complete and return ALL payroll documents to the Payroll Office (150 Le Mans Hall).
+- Complete and return ALL payroll documents to the Office of Student Accounts located in145 Le Mans Hall.

-- For new employees completing the I-9 form, you are required to produce original documents (not photocopies) for identification at the time of submission.
-See page 10 of the Student Employement Payroll Documents PDF for a complete listing of acceptable documentation.
-You have three days from your start date to complete this.
-If you fail to do so, you will NOT be able to work.
+- Employees completing the I-9 form for are required to produce original documents (not photocopies) for identification at the time of submission.
+See page 10 of the Student Employment Payroll Documents PDF for a complete listing of acceptable documentation.